 - Third, it is very useful for debt consolidation.

-- Finally, consumers are able to purchase items that are otherwise far beyond their annual earning.
+- Finally, consumers can purchase items far beyond their annual earnings.

 Some of the key takeaways of the article are: